 It is vital that measures are put in place by providers of community based learning activity to manage transmission risk to address aerosol, droplet and surface transmission.

-In applying Scottish Government direction on when restrictions can be changed, CLD providers will consider a range of evidence on the progress of the pandemic in Scotland using the principles set out in Coronavirus (COVID-19): framework for decision making, the Strategic Framework for protection measures and the Scottish Government’s commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC.
+In applying direction on when restrictions can be changed, CLD providers will consider a range of evidence on the progress of the pandemic in Scotland using the principles set out in Coronavirus (COVID-19): framework for decision making, the Strategic Framework and updated Strategic Framework and for protection measures and our commitment to fair work, which was set in the context of the current crisis in a joint statement with the STUC.

 In implementing this guidance, CLD providers should consider the following: